Tazeffiro/League_of_Legends_Analyisis/README.md

     * Different sets of players may perform differently.
 Perhaps, experienced Azir players perform much better than their newbie counterparts.
 Such analysis is outside of the initial scope of this project but may be included in the future.
 4. Pick Rarity
     * Rarer picks may only be picked into specific matchups, as such they may have largely inflated matchup winrates.
+5. The Naivity of The Estimation of the Worst Case Matchup
+    * Certain classes of champion may tend to succede against another, say assassins against marksmen.
+This may unevenly harm certain champions as the classes of champions are not entirely even in population.